U.S. Center for SafeSport: Criticism

-New York State Senator & Judiciary Chairman Brad Hoylman wrote a letter to U.S. Senator Maria Cantwell on September 24, 2021, requesting that the US Senate Committee on Commerce, Science, and Transportation engage in oversight of SafeSport, and step in to ensure that SafeSport is adequately conducting investigations.
-He referred to what he called SafeSport's failure to carry out impartial and thorough investigations and ensure the safety of athletes it is charged with protecting.
-He highlighted the fact that despite serious outstanding allegations of sexual misconduct, sexual coercion, and other violent behaviors by former friends, peers, and current teammates, and an ongoing investigation, fencer Alen Hadzic was allowed to travel to the Tokyo Olympics in 2021 as an alternate, although he was forced to stay at a separate hotel due to an ongoing investigation.
-USA Fencing specifically prohibited him from staying at his teammates' hotel due to their complaints about Hadzic.
+In 2021, New York State Senator Brad Hoylman wrote a letter to U.S. Senator Maria Cantwell, requesting that the Senate Committee on Commerce, Science, and Transportation oversee SafeSport to ensure that it is adequately conducting investigations.
+He highlighted that despite serious outstanding allegations of sexual misconduct, coercion, and other violent behaviors, fencer Alen Hadzic was allowed to travel to the Tokyo Olympics as an alternate, although he was forced to stay separately from the other U.S. fencing team members.
+In 2022, USA Fencing stated, "we had hoped for a swifter resolution to this investigation, which has now stretched on for more than a year.

-USA Fencing's website in 2022 stated the following about the Hadzic situation: "We understand that many in the USA Fencing community will question Alen Hadzic’s inclusion on our 2022 Senior World Team, given that he is still under investigation by the U.S. Center for SafeSport — an independent body separate from USA Fencing.
-We had hoped for a swifter resolution to this investigation, which has now stretched on for more than a year.
 We share in the frustration of fencers and fencing fans.
 The U.S. Center for SafeSport has the exclusive authority to adjudicate reports of alleged sexual abuse and sexual misconduct.
-As long as the outcome of this investigation remains unresolved, USA Fencing is obligated to allow Hadzic to compete internationally.
-But we have taken decisive action where we can.
-For the past year, we have implemented a safety plan designed to protect athletes, coaches and staff at all tournaments at which Hadzic has been a participant.
-While we await the conclusion of this protracted investigation, we will continue to put the safety of our athletes, coaches and staff above all else."
-As of May 2023, SafeSport's investigation into Hadzic was still open.
+As long as the outcome of this investigation remains unresolved, USA Fencing is obligated to allow Hadzic to compete internationally."
+Hadzic was permanently banned in 2023.